mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/dada2_16S.md

 ## Introduction

 [**nf-mucimmuno/dada2_16S**](https://github.com/mucosal-immunology-lab/nf-mucimmuno/tree/main/dada2_16S) is a bioinformatics pipeline that can be used to run the popular DADA2 pre-processing pipeline for bacterial 16S rRNA amplicon sequencing data.
 It can handle multiple runs to generate a single unified output.
 It takes a samplesheet and either pre- or post-demultiplexed data (depending on what you have available), performs quality profiling, filtering and trimming, sequencing error modelling, sample inference, and merging of paired ends.
-From there, it combines all runs together, removes chimeras, assigns SILVA taxonomy, and generate a *de novo* phylogenetic tree using RAxML.
+From there, it combines all runs together, removes chimeras, assigns SILVA taxonomy, and generates a *de novo* phylogenetic tree using RAxML.

 ![nfmucimmuno/scRNAseq](../assets/NextFlow/nf-mucimmuno_dada2_16S.png)